How do I create an effective product that represents my knowledge?

 Write a formal research paper about your chosen topic.
 Follow the assignment requirements given by your teacher.
 Write with your audience and purpose in mind.
 Here are a few reminders on writing:

 Edit and proofread your paper to prepare it for final publication and evaluation.
-Use this editing checklist from Indiana University Northwest to help you decide what works and what could be better.
+Use this editing checklist from The World Almanac for Kids to help you decide what works and what could be better.